spiceai/docs/spiceaidocs/docs/components/models/spiceai.md

 sidebar_position: 2
 ---

-To use a model hosted on the Spice Cloud Platform, specify the `spice.ai` path in the `from` key.
+To use a model hosted on the [Spice Cloud Platform](https://docs.spice.ai/building-blocks/spice-models), specify the `spice.ai` path in `from`.

 Example: